|

 On July 30, 1878 while robbing the stage from La Porte to Oroville,

 Black Bart added to his legend.
-A woman traveler threw out her purse
+Again a woman traveler attempted to get out of the

-With that he took the mail sacks and the express box containing $500 in gold
+way."
+With that he took the express box containing $50 in gold and a silver

 With his loot, Bart had invested in several small businesses which brought